animal-tree/Writing-stuff/Stuff73-Too-Many-Ideas-For-Context.md

 The capital W is an accidental but genuine reference to the Word.

-And of course Jai Guru Dev, and Transcendental Meditation, my experience having been very similar as what John Lennon describes in that song.
+And of course Jai Guru Dev, and Transcendental Meditation[^4], my experience having been very similar as what John Lennon describes in that song.

 Side note, I like these two segments: